 Electives are introduced in Year 8 and expand in Year 10, where students select a major proportion of their academic program.
-Subject choices increase significantly during this crucial year.
+Year 10 subject choices increase significantly during this crucial year.

 The St Michael’s VCE program features a comprehensive range of more than 40 subjects, including all major Sciences (Physics, Chemistry, Biology and Psychology) and the full complement of Humanities (Accounting, Business Management, Economics, Geography, History, Legal Studies and Global Politics).

 At St Michael’s we aim to offer a Signature Program at each Year level to make each year distinctive and engaging.

 Signature Programs draw on evidence-based experiential learning processes relating to the connection of learning, experience, and reflection.
 Such an approach recognises the student as an active participant in learning as they engage with their peers, community, and the environment.